stanulilic/birthday-guest-manager/README.md

 This project was mostly done for practicing CRUD with plain Javascript and playing around with Chart.js to create visualizations.

+## Demo

+Here is a link to the live demostration: [https://stanulilic.github.io/birthday-guest-manager/](https://stanulilic.github.io/birthday-guest-manager/)

 ## Stack
 I used the following to do the project:
 - Html and Css